Psingh12354/Pyspark/README.md

 - To call the version ```select * from employee1@v1``
 - To delete all recors ```delete from employee1```
 - To restore the table ```RESTORE TABLE employee1 to version as of 1``` remember this code will restore deleted value if and only if schema is preserved not worked wirh drop.

+### View

+A view is a read-only object composed from one or more tables and views in a metastore.
+It resides in the third layer of Unity Catalog’s three-level namespace.
+A view can be created from tables and other views in multiple schemas and catalogs.
+Temp view doesn't exist in different sparksession and if you restart temp view will lost while global temp view exist in multiple session and will be persisted.